 The per capita income in Jacksonville in 2018 was $32,654, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,616 for a family of four.
 However, Jacksonville contains both very wealthy and poor people as well.

 Jacksonville is an extremely ethnically-diverse city.
 The people who call Jacksonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksonville residents report their race to be White, followed by Black or African-American.
 Jacksonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.88% of the city’s residents.
-Important ancestries of people in Jacksonville include German, English, Italian, and French .
+Important ancestries of people in Jacksonville include Irish, English, Italian, and French .

 The most common language spoken in Jacksonville is English.
 Other important languages spoken here include Spanish and Tagalog.